This topic describes the limits and performance metrics for Object Storage Service (OSS).

 Renamed file size

-You can delete up to 100 objects at a time in the OSS console, or 1,000 objects at a time using an SDK.
-There is no limit on the number of objects you can delete at a time using the ossutil command line tool or the ossbrowser graphical tool.
+You can delete up to 100 objects at a time in the OSS console or up to 1,000 objects using an SDK.
+There is no limit on the number of objects that you can delete at a time when using the ossutil command line interface or the ossbrowser graphical tool.

 WarningDeleted objects cannot be recovered.
 Proceed with caution.